 The Charismatic Stream - The Charismatic church believes the Holy Spirit still moves and acts among us.
 We too believe this.
 We believe in the gifts of the Spirit and long to see people mature into an understanding and encounter with this component of the Holy Trinity.
 We celebrate this through prayer, silence, the laying on of hands & worship as expressed through our worship services.
 We long to see the Holy Spirit interceded at Trinity and so we simply try and make room both in our hearts and minds for this to take place.

 Each week we gather in homes around Atlanta to grow in spiritual friendships & share in community.
 We do this by discussing the previous Sundayʼs sermon text, praying with one another & occasionally gathering outside of the normal times for social activities.
-For additional information on our groups and how they are organized, send an email to our Small Groups Pastor, Brad Mauldin, or visit the Groups Page.
+For additional information on our groups and how they are organized, send an email to our Community Groups Pastor, Brad Mauldin, or visit the Groups Page.

 Pastoral Care involves the thoughtful listening, prayer & guidance that can only come from a trusted pastor.
 We have many qualified staff members, lay ministers, small group leaders & counselors who want to care for you as a child of God.
 If you would like to sit with someone and have a conversation about what you are experiencing in your relationship with God, we want to arrange that.
 Feel free to reach out to Gareth Allcott, our Pastoral Care Director.

 Trinity Kids provides a safe place where children are invited to know and love God, His Word and one another.
 Babies are cared for, walkers and toddlers play, and school- aged children draw near to God in a worship setting.
 Teachers engage children through storytelling and invite the children to explore its Biblical truth together.
 Storytelling is followed by a time of reflection with art, story materials, music, and prayer.
 Children also share a small feast (a meaningful forerunner to Holy Communion).
-Trinity Kids happens during the morning services, as well as through monthly community events at Trinity and throughout the city. www.trinitykidsministry.blogspot.com
+Trinity Kids happens during each Sunday service, as well as through monthly community events at Trinity and throughout the city. www.trinitykidsministry.blogspot.com